FISU World University Games coming to New York State

 ALBANY, N.Y.
-(NEWS10) — A worldwide event is making it’s way to Lake Placid, N.Y. in January, but Thursday they made a stop in Albany to kick off the official celebrations.
+(NEWS10) — A worldwide event is making its way to Lake Placid, New York in January, but Thursday they made a stop in Albany to kick off the official celebrations.

 “Lake Placid and all of the host communities, that includes Saranac Lake and Wilmington, North Creek, Potsdam and Canton, all have winter sporting history and this will be their opportunity to participate in it,” Ashley Walden, Chief Operating Officer for the 2023 Lake Placid Organizing Committee, said.